 Resources for Your Patients

-LRF also provides the latest information to people with lymphoma and their loved ones through a comprehensive series of educational programs, publications and support services.
-These programs and services are helpful resources for your patients, and valuable supplements to your current practices.
+LRF provides a comprehensive series of educational resources and services that can be helpful for your patients, and valuable supplements to your current practices.

 Resources for Researchers